 Major Amendments are changes that will have an effect on the vision, goals, policies, or procedures presented in the Plan and/or amendments that change land use designations, definitions or their application.
-These amendments will require consultation with project partners, stakeholders and the public before they can be adopted into the Plan.
+These amendments will require consultation with project partners, First Nations, local governments, stakeholders and the public before they can be adopted into the Plan.
 A record of all major amendments will be kept on PRPA website and noted in the version history of this document.

-10 Closing and Thanks
+Closing and Thanks